 4. Avoid open-source or Linux-based NAS, opt for Windows-based networks.

-SDL’s recommended route for TM/ Termbase SharingIf you want to share TMs with more than 2 or 3 users or your TM size exceeds 50,000 TUs or termbase with more than 50,000 entries, you may like to consider Trados GroupShare and use a server solution to share your translation resources.
-Trados GroupShare is available as a hosted solution, on-premise installation, or you can equally choose for Trados Live Team (Language Cloud technology).
-All these work seamlessly with Trados Studio to manage workload, reduce manual tasks, and provide real-time access to shared translation memories, projects, and terminology in a secure, permission-based environment.
+RWS's recommended route for TM / Termbase terminology SharingIf you want to share TMs with more than 2 or 3 users or your TM size exceeds 50,000 TUs or a Termbase with more than 50,000 entries, you may like to consider Trados Team / Accelerate / Enterprise solution to share your translation resources.
+Trados Team / Accelerate / Enterprise is a SaaS solution.

-The key benefits of using Trados GroupShare are:1.
+The key benefits of using Trados Team / Accelerate / Enterprise are:1.
 Sharing and accessing translation resources centrally and in real-time

 3. Automation of tasks

-4. Termbase consistency and TM accuracy across your organization
+4. Terminology consistency and TM accuracy across your organization